JOHNNYMACONNY/silver-fortnight/docs/CHALLENGE_SYSTEM_PLAN.md

 ### Scheduled Community Challenges

 - **Daily Challenges**: Quick tasks refreshed every 24 hours
+### Scheduling Automation (Implemented - MVP)

+- Cloud Functions added to manage lifecycle:
+  - `activateChallenges` (hourly): moves `upcoming` → `active` when `startDate <= now`.
+  - `completeChallenges` (hourly): moves `active` → `completed` when `endDate <= now`.
+  - `scheduleWeeklyChallenges` (Mondays): seeds upcoming challenges from `challengeTemplates` with `recurrence`.
+- Client surfaces a minimal “Featured today/this week” chip on `ChallengesPage` using convenience helpers.
+  - Featured chips include subtle tooltips clarifying that base + bonus XP are available on completion.

+Indexes:
+- Ensure composite indexes exist for queries on `challenges` by `status`, `startDate`, `endDate` as needed by schedulers.

+### Reward Visibility (Base vs Bonus)

+- All challenge views should consistently display rewards as "Base" and "Bonus" where applicable.
+- Detail page: show Base XP and a compact list of potential bonuses.
+- Completion results: show total XP and a secondary line with "Base: +X / Bonus: +Y".

+### Practice UX (Minimal)

+- Keep “Log practice” quick action.
+- Show a subtle “Practiced today” indicator (text with dot) on the Challenges page when the user has logged practice for the day.
 - **Weekly Challenges**: More substantial challenges running Monday-Sunday
 - **Monthly Competitions**: Major challenges with significant depth
 - **Themed Series**: Connected challenges around seasonal or industry themes